(This article was updated September 27, 2022 to reflect the new compliance dates for ISO 80369-7)

 The luers we are referencing connect to tubes or needles that deliver medicine needed to reach the bloodstream, tubes that need to access the stomach, tubes to deliver gas for breathing, and tubes to access the spine to name just a few.
 Prior to the ISO standard, the luer or connector was universal; one luer that works with all medical tubing.
 This was becoming dangerous as more and more devices were being implemented in hospitals and accidental connections of liquid or gas were sometimes being delivered to the wrong area in the patient with catastrophic results.
 It was becoming clear this was a matter of life or death.

 The solution or ISO 80369-7 is to prevent cross connecting by manufacturing enteral connectors or feeding tube connectors that are not compatible with non-enteral connectors.
-Nel Pretech is seeing an uptick of these parts coming from medical device manufacturers as they implement the new standards in their designs.
-The new dimensional requirements for luers are strict and we are assisting manufacturers in their compliance.
+We are seeing an uptick of these parts coming from medical device manufacturers as they implement the new standards in their designs.
+The new dimensional and functional requirements for luers are specific and Nel PreTech is using computed tomography as a form of medical device scanning to assist manufacturers in their compliance.

 Getting these products to market quickly is crucial in the medical world as the health and well-being of patients is considered.
 Choose Nel PreTech as your medical device scanning partner and get fast, accurate reports.

 Do you need dimensional inspection on your luers?
 Contact Nel PreTech today for medical device scanning services: email@example.com / (708) 429-4887